joshuacox/reactionetes/README.md

 #### install minikube

-minikube and kubctl are updated often, it can't hurt to run this accordingly
+minikube, kubctl, and helm are updated often, it can't hurt to run this accordingly

 ```
 make reqs